|

 created to serve our own worldly desiresor the lusts of the

 flesh, as Saint Paul calls them.
-We were created to share in Gods
+We were not created to seek social approval

 love.
 And so, in Christ, we are all called to serve